commercetools/ui-kit/packages/components/buttons/accessible-button/docs_disabled/additional-info.md

 ### Toggle buttons

-In order to indicate to screenreaders that a button is a toggle button — meaning that it will keep the active state once clicked — you need to set the `aria-pressed` attribute accordingly.
+In order to indicate to screen readers that a button is a toggle button — meaning that it will keep the active state once clicked — you need to set the `aria-pressed` attribute accordingly.

 This is automatically done when you specify the `isToggled` property.
-If this prop is omitted though we don't set the `aria-pressed` attribute at all so screenreaders to not mistake our button for a togglable button.
+If this prop is omitted though we don't set the `aria-pressed` attribute at all so screen readers to not mistake our button for a toggle button.

 ### Icon buttons

-In order for screenreaders to know what a button does we need to provide a proper label.
+In order for screen readers to know what a button does we need to provide a proper label.
 The `<button/>` element is able to figure out the `aria-label` on its own for simple buttons that only contain text.